exploring self-realization, sacred personhood, and full humanity

 Alfred, a soldier killed in World War I, is asked the whimsical question, “Do you have to press your trousers over there to keep them looking good?”
 Let's say, you're playing with a child on the floor.

 Alf laughs at the question and jokes about it, but says, yes, trousers get creased here just the same as in your world.
 The difference is, you don’t have to bring out a hot iron to do the job.
 All that's needed is to mentally concentrate on the crease, and a pristine state for the trousers snaps back into place.
-However, he added, if you happen to like creased trousers, then they’d just stay creased for you.
+However, he added, if you happen to like creased trousers, then they’d just stay creased for you, go knock yourself out.
 You can present yourself as you like.

 modest, normal entrance requirements to Summerland: thankfully, we don't have to come with a record of heroic service like a Mother Teresa

-dear animals, pets of our past, are waiting for us in Summerland
+dear animals, pets of our past, are very eagerly waiting for us in Summerland

 We'll be reunited with our favorite cats, dogs, horses, or any cherished animal.
 Our Spirit Guides know what we need and long for, and our pets are looked after in Summerland as they await our coming.
 Father Benson speaks of this.